Credit Agricole gets approval to withdraw from UK gas trading

 The French bank's exit reflects a wider trend as international banking houses close European power and gas trading desks.
 Deutsche Bank, Goldman Sachs, Barclays Capital and Morgan Stanley are all winding down trading activity.

-Credit Agricole in 2012 posted its biggest full-year loss since going public 11 years ago and pledged to cut 650 million euros (550.4 million pound) in costs by 2016.
+Credit Agricole in 2012 posted its biggest full-year loss since going public 11 years ago and pledged to cut 650 million euros in costs by 2016.

+LONDON, March 10 Lloyds Banking Group said on Friday it has taken a further 350 million pound ($425.29 million) provision to compensate customers for mis-sold loan insurance.